syncfusion-content/blazor-docs/blazor/datagrid/column-menu.md

 To prevent the column menu for a particular column, you can set the [ShowColumnMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_ShowColumnMenu) property to **false** for that specific column configuration.
 This will disable the column menu options specifically for the designated column, while other columns will have the column menu enabled.

 The following example demonstrates how to prevent the column menu for a specific column.
-In this example, the column menu is disabled for the **OrderID** column by setting the `showColumnMenu` property to **false**.
+In this example, the column menu is disabled for the **OrderID** column by setting the `ShowColumnMenu` property to **false**.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}